beeezal/Honours-website-project/src/acknowledgements.md

 Varsha, Anu and Viha, college life would not mean what it means without you guys.
 I am also grateful to all my close friends who were there to give me that one little push when I needed it the most.
 You have no idea how much that helped me.
 I love every single one of you.

-I would also take this oppurtunity to thank Michelle and Ainrudh, who both without second thought, extended their help in converting my thesis from a PDF to a website, even when the request was pretty last minute.
+I would also take this oppurtunity to thank Michelle and Anirudh, who both without second thought, extended their help in converting my thesis from a PDF to a website, even when the request was pretty last minute.

 Last but not the least, I would like to thank all the math faculty, and most definitely my mentor Dr. Shailaja Sharma for providing me with the oppurtinity to pursue such a non-traditional topic, that I would have never thought possible in my Math degree.
 A heartfelt thanks to all of you for giving me the space that I needed; providing me with guidance; and never failing to check up on me.

-Actually one more thanks I would like to give: it is to you the reader.
+Actually, I would like to give one more thanks: to you the reader.
 Thank you for taking the time to read this project of mine (no matter how you came upon it)